Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

-Several fundamental CPAs are used in this paper: The \emph{Location CPA}~$\loccpa$~\cite{CPAplus} uses a flat lattice over all program locations to track the program counter explicitly; the \emph{Loop-Bound CPA}~$\boundscpa$~\cite{kInduction,AlgorithmComparison-JAR} tracks in its abstract states for every loop of the program how often the loop body has been traversed on the current program path; the \emph{ARG CPA}~$\argcpa$ stores the predecessor-successor relationship between abstract states to track the abstract reachability graph~(ARG).
-Another important CPA, namely the \emph{Predicate~CPA}~$\predcpa$~\cite{AlgorithmComparison-JAR}, will be used in~\cref{sect:approach-impl}.
+Several fundamental CPAs are used in this paper: The \emph{Location CPA}~$\loccpa$~\cite{CPAplus} uses a flat lattice over all program locations to track the program counter explicitly; the \emph{Loop-Bound CPA}~$\boundscpa$~\cite{kInduction,AlgorithmComparison-JAR} tracks in its abstract states for every loop of the program how often the loop body has been traversed on the current program path.
+Another important CPA, namely the \emph{Predicate~CPA}~$\predcpa$~\cite{AlgorithmComparison-JAR}, serves as the core data structure underlying the proposed IMC adoption.
+The \emph{Predicate~CPA}~$\predcpa$ for \emph{adjustable-block encoding} (ABE)~\cite{ABE} uses a triple~$(\as,\labs{}{},\pf)$ of an abstraction formula~$\as$, an abstraction location~$\labs{}{}$, and a path formula~$\pf$ as an abstract state.
+The abstraction formula~$\as$ stores the abstraction of the program state computed at the program location~$\labs{}{}$.
+The path formula~$\pf$ syntactically encodes the program behavior from the abstraction location~$\labs{}{}$ to the current program location.
+Abstract states where the path formula~$\pf$ is $\true$ are called \emph{abstraction states}; other abstract states are \emph{intermediate states}.